-Ivan B, Sergey Fedonin, and Vyacheslav Moskvin of Positive Technologies Security reported these vulnerabilities to NCCIC.
+Ivan B, Sergey Fedonin, Vyacheslav Moskvin, Ilya Karpov, Evgeny Druzhinin, and Georgy Zaytsev of Positive Technologies Security reported these vulnerabilities to CISA.

-Moxa recommends that users implement the following measures to mitigate these vulnerabilities.
+Moxa recommends users implement the following measures to mitigate these vulnerabilities.

 - Install firmware patch.
-Patches may be requested from Moxa Customer Service at the following link (login required):
+Patches may be requested from Moxa Customer Service (login required):